software-students-spring2025/0-git-practice-v2-avacheungx/README.md

 ## Jasmine Fan (jf4654): Comment

 This makes me think about how Deepseek will not only affect the future of AI and Software Engineering, but also fields that do not relate to tech at all.
-With Deepseek taking only taking ~$5 million to develop versus OpenAI's ~$1 billion, how will Western companies compete against the race for LLM's?
+With Deepseek taking only taking ~$5 million to develop versus OpenAI's ~$1 billion, how will Western companies compete against the race for LLM's? (fixed configuration)

 ## Andy Liu (al6425): Comment